menggf/tsd/README.md

                   -r min_reads_num -R ranking_type -o min_merge_overlap -e path_bwa
                   -m -h

-    LongAssembly is a de novo assembly tool for long reads, e.g. PacBio sequencing data.
+    LongAssembly is a tool for genomic structural variant disocvery and visualization, using long reads, e.g. PacBio sequencing data.
     It is designed for the sequences with complex genetic structure, e.g. the virus integrated sequences.